dany-fu/LIMS-integration/README.md

 F  NEC_3  |  NEC_4
 ```
 * Control sample failures will show WARNING in the qPCR log
     - If PCR Positive Control fails, all 4 96 well plates need to be re-prepped for qPCR.
     - IF NEC or NTC fails, all samples from the failed *plate(s)* need to have RNA re-extracted.
+* Re-extraction takes precedence.
+    - For example, if PCR_POS and NTC_1 both fail, Plate 1 needs to be re-extracted, and the other 3
+    plates re-prepped.

-**Any samples that fail twice in this process are considered invalid and need to be recollected**
+**Any samples that fail twice in this process are considered invalid and need to be recollected.
+Status is to be considered qPCR complete.**

 ### qPCR Plate Layout